busypeoples/revalidation/README.md

 export default revalidation(Form)
 ```

-reValidtion returns an object containing:
+revalidtion returns an object containing:
 - __form__: form values
 - __onChange__: a function expecting form name and value, f.e. `onChange('name', 'foo')`
 - __updateState__: a function expecting all the form values, f.e.
 Useful when wanting to reset the form.
 Depending on the setting either a validation will occur or not.